 Fletcher, Heald & Hildreth, PLC attorneys have represented broadcasters since the firm's inception --- and almost since the Federal Communications Commission's inception.
 The firm's original broadcast lawyers included the FCC's first General Counsel.
 Eugene O. Sykes, the FCC's first Chairman, joined us at the expiration of his term.

-Today, the firm counsels and represents over 1,500 broadcast stations in nearly every state, the District of Columbia, Puerto Rico, and Guam.
+Today, the firm counsels and represents over 1,500 broadcast stations in nearly every state, the District of Columbia, Puerto Rico, the Virgin Islands, and Guam.

 Our broadcast law services include: